 Tests may include:

-- Pad test (you are asked to exercise while wearing a sanitary pad-- after you exercise, the pad is weighed to find out how much urine you have lost)
+- Pad test.
+You exercise while wearing a sanitary pad.
+Then the pad is weighed to find out how much urine you lost.

 - Pelvic or abdominal ultrasound

-Your health care provider may ask you to keep a urinary diary, recording how many times you urinate during the day and night, and how often you leak urine.
+Treatment depends on how your symptoms affect your life.
+Your health care provider may ask you to keep a urinary diary.
+You can record how many times you urinate during the day and night, and how often you leak urine.